Podcast - Latest Episode

 953. Helloween / Helloween [EP].
 1985.
 5/5

-"Starlight", with its lyrics focused on drug use and dependence, starts off the EP with a bang, before moving into the second track "Murderer", which kicks off with each instrument joining the fray one bar at a time, before exploding into the song proper.
+Then we bounce into the second track "Murderer", which kicks off with each instrument joining the fray one bar at a time, before exploding into the song proper.
 It is a superb song.
-It is almost joyous in its format, with that free flowing riff through the verses as while Kai smoothly blends his vocals over the top, both guttural through the verse and then into the high pitched screams later in the chorus, Ingo's double kick powering through the whole way, before those harmony guitars and Marcus' rumbling bass underneath take us through the solo break.
+It is almost joyous in its format despite the lyrics from the song telling an otherwise brutal story.
+Kai sings: “You didn’t want it but now he is dead, and you’re on the run from the law, Murderer, in every town, Murderer, to the whole world, Murderer, you’re on the run, Murderer, you’ll have to kill again” - with a free flowing riff through the verses while Kai smoothly blends his vocals over the top, both guttural through the verse and then into the high pitched screams later in the chorus, a range that is truly amazing to hear for the first time.
+He really moves between the gears on this track.
+Ingo's double kick powers through the whole song without pause, before those harmony guitars and Marcus' rumbling bass underneath take us through the solo break.
 Such an easy song to bang your head along to and play air guitar at the same time.
 Superb.
 It sounds so simple, and yet it is technically perfect.

-What wouldn't I do to go back in time and see these guys performing at this stage of their career.
+And what wouldn't I do to go back in time and see these guys performing at this stage of their career.
 It must have been absolute mayhem of the greatest kind.
-This is raw and uninhibited heavy metal that not only gives a snapshot of how this brilliant band took their first steps on the world stage, but also of the talent that was brimming over, and the promise within that lay ahead for not just one band, but in the longer term for two bands.
+This is raw and uninhibited speed metal that not only gives a snapshot of how this brilliant band took their first steps on the world stage, but also of the talent that was brimming over, and the promise within that lay ahead for not just one band, but in the longer term for two bands.

 No comments: